Head and Neck Cancer

 We place a high priority on restoring a patient’s quality of life, and we are proud of our expertise in reconstruction.
 Our state-of-the-art surgical therapy includes robotic surgeries, skull base surgical techniques as well as microvascular reconstruction of the defect left by the cancer removal.
 We are continually exploring ways to reconstruct damaged tissue with the patient’s own tissue, without resorting to prosthetics.
 An example is the use of the temporalis muscle to fill a defect in the palate, which has produced excellent results.

-Head and Neck Cancer Clinical Trials and Research in North Carolina
+Head and Neck Cancer Clinical Trials and Research

 We conduct active research in the areas of tumor biology and Positron Emission Tomography (PET) scanning of head and neck tumors, management of swallowing disorders, and regenerating salivary gland function.
 We offer our head and neck cancer patients’ clinical trials in the areas of cancer prevention, cancer treatment and symptom management.